-There seemed an unspoken truce that we just weren’t going to think or talk about it as we unpacked the truck in the sweltering heat but then something happened that made me let out a little yelp.
+There seemed an unspoken truce that we just weren’t going to think or talk about it as we unpacked the truck in the sweltering heat.
+However, a few minutes later, as I went into the kitchen, something happened that made me let out a little yelp.
 Rob and the kids came running over to where I was standing in the kitchen & we all just stood there, startled and confused by what we saw.
 Then we looked at each other and burst out laughing!
 There, in our sink, growing from the waste disposal, was a tiny little green shoot.

-As I wiped the tears from my eyes I began to wonder how it had got there & I suddenly worried that maybe I hadn’t turned the waste disposal on the last time that I used it.
+As I wiped away the tears of laughter streaming down my cheeks I began to wonder how this little shoot had got there.
+The tears quickly stopped as I suddenly worried that maybe I hadn’t turned the waste disposal on the last time that I used it.
 Did we have a gross amount of left overs growing new life down the sink?!
 I apprehensively peered down it with my phone torch and to my delight there was no such thing.
 It was clean as a whistle!
 The shoot was in fact coming from right underneath the rubber seal so it had grown down, curled round and then grown upwards towards the warmth.
 I guess there must have been a nano piece of life still clinging on for dear life in there & the green house effect I created by not turning the heating off allowed this little fella to spring into life.

 You COULD view this story as a warning for what not to do when going away on holiday!
 Or you could just see it as a funny anecdote to put a smile on your face today.
 Or, alternatively, you could see the beauty and the possibilities of hope in it.